MichaelLegacy/EventReminderBot-Discord/README.md

 # Discord Hack Week Event Reminder Bot
 Simple bot for Discord Hack Week that will remind users of an event.
+Useful for gathering people together, such as for a game night!

 Set up and tested on Ubuntu 16.04.
 It should work on other Ubuntu versions, similar linux distros or anywhere node runs at this point.